What changes will be made and how will the remodel improve services?:

 When would construction start?:

-We will be working with our architects to determine a timeline.
-Construction could start in early 2021.
+Construction started in April 2021 and is expected to last until Spring of 2022.
 Library officials plan to keep the building open during construction unless it becomes an issue of public/staff safety or access.

 Who uses the library?:

 In 2019, the Joliet Public Library provided over 2,400 free programs for adults, children and young adults at both of their locations, welcoming over 93,000 attendees.
 The Library has a collection of 245,331 printed materials and over 57,000 e-books.
 The Ottawa Street Branch welcomed about 163,000 visitors last year.

 Will you be changing the look or historic feel of the Library?

 While the interior of the Library will receive a modern upgrade, it is a priority of ours to keep Daniel Burnham’s vision alive.
 We plan to mirror many of the touches from the original building while upgrading and modernizing the space.
 Our history is a part of who we are, and we plan to preserve that.

 How are you gathering community input?